 CONTENTS

-Notice a black graphic on a yellow rectangle.
+Notice the black graphic on a yellow rectangle.
 It completes the illustration in the center of the card. (see D).
-It’s a game code.
-Like the signs on the left of the card: (red for letters (A to F), green for signs (SQUARE, STAR etc.), and blue for numbers (0 to 9).
+It is a game code, like the signs on the left side of the card: (red for letters (A to F), green for shapes (SQUARE, STAR, etc.), and blue for numbers (0 to 9).

-These codes are called MAGIC CODE (see D).
+These codes are called MAGIC CODES (see D).

 A_02: There are 8 FREE cards.
 They have no groups indicated in the yellow rectangle.